Penn State - Human Resources

 A woman may breastfeed her child in any place, public or private, where the mother and child are otherwise authorized to be present.
 If the mother desires a private space to breastfeed and/or express milk and does not work in a private office, then a private, secure, and sanitary area, other than a restroom, will be made available.
 The space will have an electrical outlet and will be in reasonable proximity to the work area.
 To the extent reasonably possible, the department will make sure that a refrigerator is available.

-Penn State's Breastfeeding Support Program sponsors several lactation stations on the University Park campus and one at Penn State Abington - the locations are provided online at http://ohr.psu.edu/employee-and-family-resources/breastfeeding-support/.
+The Breastfeeding Support Program at Penn State sponsors several lactation stations on the University Park campus and several other Commonwealth Campuses.
+A current list of lactation stations is provided at http://ohr.psu.edu/employee-and-family-resources/breastfeeding-support/.
 These rooms are available to faculty, staff, and students.
 Additional lactation stations may be established by colleges, campuses, and administrative areas by contacting the Breastfeeding Support Program.

 Mothers are responsible for requesting lactation support prior to or during maternity leave, preferably no later than four weeks before returning to work, by completing a Breastfeeding Support Accommodation Request form located at the end of this policy and submitting it to her supervisor and human resources representative.
 In addition, the mother must notify her supervisor when she discontinues breastfeeding or expressing milk.